How to read your electricity meter

 Many electricity meters have 4 dials.
 Meters with 5 dials or digital displays are also common.

 The meter number is displayed on your electricity meter.
 When entering your meter number, do not include the letters MH.
-Instead, add another zero at the beginning to make a 7-digit number.
 The above meter shows MH062189, so this meter number would be 0062189.

 - Draw the exact position of the dials hands of your electricity meter on the blank dials on the meter reading card.

 - From the position of the dial hands, record the meter reading under the dials.
 (See example reading shown below.)